 Red Mountain Sedona is located 30 miles south of Flagstaff and the San Francisco Peaks.
 At nearly 10,000 feet, these stunning mountains offer excellent skiing and snowboarding opportunities.

 “Coming from Colorado, I didn’t really know there was skiing in Arizona, let alone that it would be any good.
 But skiing with the group was really fun.
 It was good to apply some of the things I’ve been learning here in that context—to take risks, but also to be careful.
-That balance has always been hard for me, but today I feel like I really got it.” – Female Client
+That balance has always been hard for me, but today I feel like I really got it.” – Student

 The challenge and exhilaration of this popular team-building exercise pushes limits and tests stamina.
 The results, when you face your fears and push beyond what you think you’re capable of doing, are stunning.

 “I flat out didn’t want to do it.
 The more athletic people in the group were having no problem, and I was worried I’d embarrass myself.
 When I got the little bracelet they give you when you complete the course, it was a huge thrill.
-I didn’t think I could do it, but I did.” — Male Client
+I didn’t think I could do it, but I did.” — Student

-We offer our clients the opportunity to stretch their capacities as they experience a world-class rock gym.
+We offer our students the opportunity to stretch their capacities as they experience a world-class rock gym.
 Rock climbing teaches you to think on your feet, plan ahead, and extend beyond your perceived limits.

 People come from all over the world to experience Sedona.
 Hiking here, on your own or in a group, opens up new spiritual depths rarely experienced in other locales.

 “I love doing group activities, but I find I get a lot from taking walks alone.
 Being able to step out of my door and be minutes from some of the most beautiful places I’ve ever seen is incredible.
-Being out on the rocks has really helped me heal.” — Female Client
+Being out on the rocks has really helped me heal.” — Student

 Sedona is home to some of the best golf in the country.
 Rolling greens frame the world-famous Sedona Red Rocks.